ibisba/knowledgebook/pages/hub_management/ibisba_hub.md

 ### Project Structure on IBISBAHub (ISA structure):

-The project are structured and stored on the IBISBAHub around the ISA framework:
+The projects are structured and stored on the IBISBAHub around the ISA framework:

 - 'Investigation' (the research context/hypothesis)
 - 'Study' (a unit of research)
 - 'Assay' (analytical measurement/Experiments)

 The ISA framework helps you to provide a complete description of your experimental metadata i.e. sample characteristics, technology used, measurement types, sample-to-data relationships.
 This results in your project being organised and the data you produce is easily reproducible and reusable.

 {% include image.html file="/ISA.png" alt="" caption="" %}